 Press articles are a good source of ‘leads’ for a piece of research, although you should try to find the primary sources if you want to add authority to your work.
 The Nexis News database is available on the intranet (https://intranet.parliament.uk/research-online/online-resources/news-and-media/nexis-news/); this contains national, local and international publications.
 You can also set up alerts – for instance to track when your Member is mentioned in the press.
 Training on Nexis News can be provided through the Library.

 If you are looking for Parliamentary material, the search on the Parliament website (www.parliament.uk/) has been upgraded and allows you to search by Member and type.
 Topical issues (www.parliament.uk/topics/topical-issues.htm) pages on the Internet give an overview of what Parliament has done on a subject (there are intranet versions that also give contact details for the relevant Library specialist.
 There is a page for each Bill (http://services.parliament.uk/bills/) showing what has happened on it and linking to relevant documents including Library papers.
-All of the business papers (http://services.parliament.uk/calendar/) of the House are available on the Internet, as is Hansard.
+All of the business papers of the House are available on the Internet (https://whatson.parliament.uk/), as is Hansard.
 An honourable mention must also go to theyworkforyou.com which gives access to Hansard in a more user-friendly way.

 It is absolutely vital that any research you do can be properly backed up, so include detailed references.
 If there are caveats on any data you are using, include them – it undermines the authority of your argument if you miss these out.
 If you’ve taken information from Internet sites, note the date you accessed the site.

 Even if your MP has a dedicated caseworker, you will often be required to draft responses for policy-based casework.